robbintt/smorgasbord/README.md

     2. `mkdir server/logs`
     3. `evennia migrate`
     4. `evennia start`
+    5. use a dev admin user/pass: admin / password@
 - Reinitialize all objects - Potentially Destructive! - `@py for obj in evennia.ObjectDB.objects.all(): obj.at_object_creation()`
 - Reinitialize a certain class of objects - Potentially Destructive! - `@py from typeclasses.objects import Heavy; [obj.at_object_creation() for obj in Heavy.objects.all()]`